elespike/hubot-no-js/README.md

 # by any of the following regular expressions (with flags),
 # execute the indicated script.
 trigger_scripts = {
-    # Example: anytime 'derp' is found in a sentence,
+    # Example: anytime 'marco' is found in a sentence,
-    # regardless of case, bot_commands/facepalm.py will be executed
+    # regardless of case, bot_commands/say_polo.py will be executed
-    Trigger('marco', re.I): 'polo',
+    Trigger('marco', re.I): 'say_polo',
     }
 ```